 13. Technology helps you meet people and connect others as you go, and keeps parents happy.

 When I was in the Kuwait Airport, I tweeted that I had the hiccups during my 7-hour layover, resulting in some strange looks from other passengers.
 I had seen one, perhaps two, tourists in the prior hours and I thus stood out already.
 A few minutes after the tweet, a guy from Oregon came up and said “Hi, are you legalnomads?”
 He had searched Twitter for the airport code to see whether other travellers were tweeting nearby, saw me hiccuping compulsively in the corner and came over to introduce himself.
 I spent the remaining hours of my layover drinking coffee with his family and talking about social media.
 (In later years, this same guy popped up once again)

 Technology makes it easy to meet people ahead of time, get suggestions and generally forge a dialogue before crossing paths.
 I’ve gotten restaurant tips, weather warnings and more via Twitter, and made some great friends in the process.
 When I first arrived to Bangkok in 2010 after my time in Myanmar, there were tweetups galore on the heels of TEDxBKK.
 In just a few days, I had a wonderful group of newfound friends who could tell me where to eat and what they loved about the city.
 Of course, in the absence of technology, the tried and true “talking to someone else in your hostel at breakfast” works just as fine as it always did.

 Technology also helps keep my family updated.
 I use a Google Voice number, Skype and email to keep them all in the loop.
-I’ll send photos of the smaller things, the tidbits of quotidien life they’re missing out on.
+I’ll send photos of the smaller things, the tidbits of quotidian life they’re missing out on.
 “This soup was amazing!” or “here’s my new room!”
 They are mostly appreciative but sometimes less so – the time I sent a photo of the squat toilet in Mongolia was the first time my mother emailed to say “we want you to share, but please not the toilets.”
 SPOILSPORT.